52 POSTS

 RCM is the process of managing all revenue-generation functions in a healthcare organization.
 It requires understanding the revenue cycle, which begins when a patient seeks the organization’s medical services and ends when the organization has collected all payments from the patient and/or their insurer.

-The Revenue Cycle in Healthcare
+The Revenue Cycle in Healthcarethe revenue cycle in healthcare

 In healthcare, the revenue cycle includes all the administrative and clinical functions that contribute to capturing, managing, and collecting patient service revenue.
 The following activities are involved in the revenue cycle: charge capture, claim submission, coding, patient collections, preregistration, registration, remittance processing, third-party follow-up, and utilization review.